Inventium/rubymacros.com/source/content/_introduction.html.md

 The authors of this web page come from primarily a C/TeX background, with a small amount of Lisp/Scheme and Ruby.
-Macros in those environments have specific connotations which overlap Ruby's notion of macros, but is not quite the same.
+Macros in those environments have specific connotations which overlap Ruby's notion of macros, but are not quite the same.
 Accordingly, this web page will be of most use for people coming from those languages.
 If you, the reader, have learned to program primarily